 There’s a Mouse in the House?

-For effective rodent control, a thorough home inspection will help you identify the type of rodent you’re dealing with.
-Please note, at this time we do not offer live trapping
+For effective pest control in Muskegon, MI, a thorough home inspection will help you identify the type of rodent you’re dealing with.
+Please note, at this time we do not offer live trapping.

 Identifying a Rodent Problem

 Rats and mice need warmth to survive Michigan’s cold winters, just like people.
 A one-quarter inch hole is all that’s necessary for a rodent to make your home its luxury winter getaway.
 Once inside, mice will use your pantry as a choice feeding area.
 They also gnaw on the wood, burrow, and nest within your walls in the warm insulation, while spreading disease and droppings throughout your home.
-Although you can try to rid your home of these pests yourself, it often requires a professional exterminator to achieve effective rodent control and prevent their return.
+Although you can try to rid your home of these pests yourself, it often requires a professional home pest control or commercial pest control exterminator to achieve effective rodent control and prevent their return.